CosmicChameleon77/The-Invisible-Keyboard/readMe.txt

 Show Invisible Characters - replaces invisible characters with their names in the text box.
 Remember to press hide before saving to file.

 Hide Invisible Characters - replaces invisible character names with their corresponding characters in the text box

+Convert To Encrypted - converts to my choice of encryption (to unicode hex codes corresponding to each character, then to morse, then to invisible characters)

+Copy To Clipboard - Who could possibly guess...